Part Four – Critical Thinking Pathways:

 System Change Part Five: Pick Your Malfunction is next.
 As an added source of motivation, I offer the following twenty-six minutes as a parting thought for reflection.

-The exhaustion of the writer as an agent of change is described in a post submitted in January 2019 (here).
+The writer’s exhaustion as an agent of change is described in a post submitted in January 2019 (here).
 This post attempted to write about and seek writers on the future of democracy.
 The post reviews Ta Nehisi Coates, David Runciman, Stein Ringen, Philip Coggan, David Post in a search.
-It looks at one-hundred billionaires who may live in the altered state of blind anticipation of goodness, and starts to list hot buttons, and fades into exhaustion.
+It looks at one-hundred billionaires who may live in the altered state of blind anticipation of goodness and starts to list hot buttons and fades into exhaustion.